G6PD testing

 Money saved

-Impact is based on actual price reductions for G6PD tests over the course of the volume guarantee.
+Impact was based on actual price reductions for G6PD tests over the course of the volume guarantee.

 Markets shaped